-Request No. Applicant Location District Request Summary Existing Conditions Selection Criteria Recommendation Rationale SS146 Property Owner 1 and 3 Maplewood Drive (PID 41068677, 41068685) 11 25-40 unit residential building Site is developed with an existing single detached residential building.
+Request No. Applicant Location District Request Summary Existing Conditions Selection Criteria Recommendation SS146 Property Owner 1 and 3 Maplewood Drive (PID 41068677, 41068685) 11 25-40 unit residential building Site is developed with an existing single detached residential building.
 The area is a mix of low density residential and commercial uses.
 Halifax MPS: LDR Designation Halifax LUB: R-2 Zone • The site is less than 2 hectares in size.
 The proposed development does not require the demolition of an existing multi-unit dwelling.
 The site is located within the 800m walkshed for the Yellow Line proposed by the Rapid Transit Strategy.
-HA Zone Max Height: 4 storeys The site is recommended for inclusion in the SHA Plan and By-law because the size and location of the property, backing on a major commercial and transportation corridor (Herring Cove Road), allow it to accommodate some additional density without significantly impacting the visual character of the area.
-The property is in an area that is serviced and meets the criteria of the UCPDH.
-A maximum height of 4 storeys is recommended based on the site's topography and context, abutting low density residential uses, while recognizing that the property backs on to a future BRT Corridor and is located a short distance to the Regional Centre.
-SS154 WM Fares Architects on behalf of the property owner 144 Old Sambro Road (PID 00334417) 11 8 storey residential building Site is developed with an existing two-unit residential building.
+HA Zone Max Height: 4 storeys The site is reco By-law becaus on a major con Cove Road), a density withou of the area.
+Th meets the crit A maximum he the site's topo residential use to a future BR - Regional Cent SS154 WM Fares Architects on behalf of the property owner 144 Old Sambro Road (PID 00334417) 11 8 storey residential building Site is developed with an existing two-unit residential building.
 The area is a mix of low and medium density residential uses, across from the Long Lake Provincial Park.
 Halifax MPS: HDR Designation Halifax LUB: R-2P Zone • The site is less than 2 hectares in size.
 The proposed development does not require the demolition of an existing multi-unit dwelling.
 The site is located within the 800m walkshed for the Yellow Line proposed by the Rapid Transit Strategy.
 Consider through the Suburban Planning process.
-Staff are recommending that no changes be made to this site at this time and that this site-specific development request be considered further through the Suburban Planning process.
-Further consideration of this site is required due to concerns regarding the developability of the lot using the regulations of the HA Zone.
+Staff are recor at this time an be considered process.
+Further consic regarding the o the HA Zone.